damien-carcel/app-skeleton/README.md

 You can also run the two applications separately.
-Follow [this documentation](https://github.com/damien-carcel/app-skeleton/blob/master/doc/install/api.md) to run the API and [this one](https://github.com/damien-carcel/app-skeleton/blob/master/doc/install/front.md) to run the front-end.
+Follow [this documentation](https://github.com/damien-carcel/app-skeleton/blob/master/doc/install/api.md) to run the API and [this one](https://github.com/damien-carcel/app-skeleton/blob/master/doc/install/client.md) to run the client.

 ## Testing

 The API is fully tested.
 You can follow [this documentation](https://github.com/damien-carcel/app-skeleton/blob/master/doc/tests/api.md) for a detailed explanation about how running the tests:

-The front-end application is not tested for now.
+The client application is not tested for now.
 This will be [coming soon](https://github.com/damien-carcel/app-skeleton/issues/15).

 ## License